kayvr/token-hawk/README.md

 ## Batch Prompt Performance

-While TokenHawk's single-token performance is good, it's batch processing of prompt input isn't nearly as fast as it could be.
+While TokenHawk's single-token performance is good, its batch processing of prompt input isn't as fast as it could be.
 This is due to a suboptimal matrix multiplication.

 # Limitations

 Given that TokenHawk is new and something of a prototype, there's a few gaps in it's features:

-* Needs more VRAM.
+* Needs VRAM.
 TokenHawk runs entirely on the GPU.
 * Only 512 token context has been tested.
 Theoretically higher context lengths are supported but have not been tested.
 * Only tested 7B llama.
 Other models that follow the 7B llama architecture should work, but have not been tested.
 * GGML is the only file format supported.